orlanthi/icons-in-terminal/README.md

 ```bash
 open -a Xcode.app /tmp/DefaultFontFallbacks.plist
 ```
-In the plist editor, expand "monospace" then hover off the "monospace" row and click the <kbd>+</kbd> icon to add a new row and type in `icons-in-terminal`.
+In the plist editor, expand "monospace" then hover off the "monospace" row and click the <kbd>+</kbd> icon to add a new row and change the value to `icons-in-terminal`.
 Save and exit XCode.

 Overwrite `DefaultFontFallbacks.plist`:
 ```bash